AlejandroME/alejandrome.github.io/_posts/2017-01-09-sbt-start-guide.md

 #### Why  `name`, `version`, `scalaVersion` and `libraryDependencies` are keywords?

 Remember our brief explanation about Settings?
-Well. here is the answer: **these keywords are settings!** In our build definition (`.sbt` build style) the classes and objects that sbt needs to work are automatically imported, so you don't need to explicitly import them (thing that you have to do with the `.scala` build style).
+Well, here is the answer: **these keywords are settings!** In our build definition (`.sbt` build style) the classes and objects that sbt needs to work are automatically imported, so you don't need to explicitly import them (thing that you have to do with the `.scala` build style).
 The implied imports in a `build.sbt` file are:

 ```scala
 import sbt._